 Plot is the foundation of a story around which the characters and settings are built.
 It is the series of events that occur during the course of a story.
 These events relate to each other in a pattern or a sequence, which forms the main arc of the literary work.

 The structure of a novel depends on the organization of the events in the plot of the story.
 A story cannot exist without a plot.
 A plot includes every event that occurs throughout a text.
 Each event in the plot causes the next event to happen.
-The plot of a story should be developed in such a way that it maintains a momentum, captures the interest of the readers and keeps them guessing the next points.
+The plot should be developed in such a way to maintain a momentum, to capture the interest of the readers and to keep them guessing at the next points.

 Exposition– It is the beginning of the story where characters, settings and the main conflict is introduced.